petersatsuse/azure-compute-docs/articles/service-fabric/cloud-services-to-service-fabric-migration-guide.md

 You can also use the Azure portal or Azure CLI for deployment.
 For a portal-based setup, follow the [Quickstart: Create a Service Fabric managed cluster](quickstart-managed-cluster-portal.md) tutorial.

-### 2. Creating Service Fabric Application Projects
+### 2. Create Service Fabric application projects

-Use Visual Studio to create Service Fabric applications
+Use Visual Studio to create Service Fabric applications:

-**Using Visual Studio:**
+**Use Visual Studio:**
 1. [Prepare your development environment on Windows](service-fabric-get-started.md)
 2. [Create a new Stateless Service - Service Fabric project](service-fabric-reliable-services-quick-start.md)
 3. [Create a new Stateful Service - Service Fabric project](service-fabric-create-your-first-application-in-visual-studio.md):